Porto Solo Travel: A Guide to the Beautiful Capital of Portugal’s North

 Unlike Lisbon, there is no tile museum in Porto and the city is losing much of its tiles in development or petty theft.
 So to help with the preservation, the folks over at Gazete Azulejos have put together a catalog of the 1,000+ different tile designs in Porto.
 They also offer a tile painting class which helps support their project while offering an amazing art + history + cultural workshop.

 As an artist and lover of creativity, this was one of my FAVORITE things to do in Porto.
-I loved the workshop so much I went back a second time to paint more tiles.
+I adored this azulejo workshop so much and really support their preservation mission.
+I went back a second time to paint more tiles.
 This is also a perfect Porto solo travel activity, as I also got to connect with other travelers and the members of this project!
+If they’re sold out, you could check out this other workshop, too!

 Feminist Tours Portugal